dima-ivanov-py/eod_django_project/README.md

         )
 ```
 ###### Utility
->A utility is an isolated non-business algorithm that does not change the state of the system.
+>A utility is an isolated non-business algorithm that does not change the state of the database.
 ```python
 from functools import wraps
 from typing import get_type_hints